Persian verbs: Pluperfect

-Perfect tenses
+Perfect constructions

-Corresponding to each of the past tenses, Persian has a set of perfect tenses.
-These tenses are not only used in the ordinary perfect sense ('he has done X', 'he has sometimes done X') but also in colloquial Persian in an inferential or reported sense ('it appears that he did X'), Most other Iranian dialects of the region have a similar use of the perfect tense and it is likely that this is due to areal contact with Turkish, which is also spoken in Iran.
+Corresponding to each of the past constructions, Persian has a set of perfect constructions.
+These constructions are not only used in the ordinary perfect sense ('he has done X', 'he has sometimes done X') but also in colloquial Persian in an inferential or reported sense ('it appears that he did X').

 Perfect simple

-The perfect simple is formed by adding the present-tense suffixes of the verb بودن budan ('to be') to the perfect participle:
+The perfect simple is formed by adding the present suffixes of the verb بودن budan ('to be') to the perfect participle: